Vol. 01 / Issue 01

 ↳ Now reading

-A portfolio of work, half-finished thinking, and material studies from a recent ME graduate looking to spend her career engineering pleasure products that take women seriously.
+A portfolio of work, half-finished thinking, and material studies from a recent ME graduate focused on women’s health, pelvic health devices, and adjacent consumer and medtech hardware.

 Begin reading